 Keep Your Cool

 On average, it takes about four hours to purchase a vehicle.
-The last thing you want to do is spend that long at a dealership only to walk away empty-handed.
+The last thing you want to do is spend that long at a dealership only to walk out of the showroom empty-handed.
 (Free donuts and coffee are nice, but not that nice.)

-On the other hand, if the dealer hits your number or comes darn close, you don’t want to be so wrapped up in negotiation mode that you don’t realize it’s time to shake hands and drive away satisfied that you got a great deal on a used car.
+On the other hand, if the dealer hits your number or comes darn close, you don't want to be so wrapped up in negotiation mode that you don't realize it’s time to shake hands and drive away satisfied that you got a great car deal.